annisarisma/task-management/README.md

 6. php artisan serve

 ### <a href="https://emoji.gg/emoji/8663-pinged-creeper"><img src="https://cdn3.emoji.gg/emojis/8663-pinged-creeper.png" width="20px" alt="pinged_creeper"></a> A Small Addition
-I have implemented a simple user authentication system to provide real-time notifications to another users.
+I have implemented a simple user authentication system to associate members with other users.
 You can log in using the username and password created by the seeder.
+Additionally, I have generated a fake account for another user.

 - user 1 👨‍🦰: username: johndoe, password: 12345678